Engagement framing

 After the engagement

-Workshops, talks, and seminars can be useful mechanisms, but they are not the main product.
-They belong inside a larger decision process when they help leaders surface assumptions, inspect implications, and move toward a better commitment.
+The main product is a more legible decision process.
+Sessions and materials belong inside that process when they help leaders surface assumptions, compare implications, and move toward a better commitment.

 The useful question is always: what does this help someone decide?